 You can expect a wide range of prices between memory foam and latex pillows.
-The costs for latex pillows are generally more consistent than those of memory foam pillows, with memory foam pillows generally coming in every price range.
-Memory foam pillows is usually less expensive, but it has a shorter lifespan than a latex pillow.
+The costs for latex pillows are generally more consistent than those of memory foam pillows, with memory foam pillows coming in every price range.
+Memory foam pillows is usually less expensive, but it has a shorter lifespan than latex pillow.

 Latex Pillow Care